koda313/profanity-list/README.md

-# profanity-list
-A list of profane and insulting words
+A list of profane and insulting words to be ingested by a profanity filter in an application.